 *The above links lead to current prices and customer reviews on Amazon.

 As stated earlier Benadryl is very safe when used correctly, but it does have some risks, complications and side effects.
-Benadryl for dogs blocks the receptors that receive histamines and thus indirectly relieve from the allergy.
+It is blocks the receptors that receive histamines and thus indirectly relieve from the allergy.
 This does not mean that body will not produce histamines.

 However, with all these effects in place, Benadryl for puppies is strictly not recommended because they do not have a body that can readily digest the ingredients of the drug.

-Observations and experiments have proven Benadryl for dogs to be highly effective in the cases of mild to moderate allergies.
+Observations and experiments have proven benadryl to be highly effective in the cases of mild to moderate allergies.
 To summarize the cases of allergies that Benadryl can cure in dogs include seasonal allergies, environmental allergies, food allergies and allergies to venomous reactions and insect bites.

 Benadryl helps skin allergies and relieves conditions like itching, hives, swelling, coughing, sneezing, runny nose and red eyes.
 Here is a summary of how Benadryl is useful in some specific cases: